Asparagus Salad with Goat Cheese, Walnuts, and Balsamic Glaze

 This post may contain affiliate links.
 Please read our disclosure policy.

 This easy asparagus salad recipe is bursting with flavors.
-The still slightly crisp asparagus mix with salad greens, cherry tomatoes, goat cheese, and walnuts.
-Then a balsamic glaze dressing gets drizzled over the top which makes it taste amazing.
-You'll love this simple spring salad recipe!
+The still slightly crisp asparagus mixed with salad greens, cherry tomatoes, goat cheese, and walnuts.
+Then a balsamic glaze is drizzled over the top, making it taste amazing.
+You’ll love this simple spring salad recipe!

 Variations to try